-EDUC 4410 Student Teaching in Elementary School (6)
+EDUC 4410 - Student Teaching in Elementary School (6) F, S

-EDUC 4510 Student Teaching in Middle School (6)
+EDUC 4510 - Student Teaching in Middle School (6) F, S

-EDUC 4610 Student Teaching in Secondary School (6)
+EDUC 4610 - Student Teaching in Secondary School (6) F, S

-Prerequisite: See coordinator of School-Based Teaching Experience for list of requirements
+Prerequisite: See coordinator of School-Based Teaching Experience for list of requirements.

 Students will teach a full semester under the direction of a supervising teacher.
-According to State directives, a student must receive permission from the Director of Teacher Education to register for any other credit other than Student Teaching.
-EDUC 4410, 4510, 4610 includes a seminar experience as a part of student teaching.
+According to State directives, a student must receive permission from the Director of Teacher Education to register for any other credit other than Student Teaching and 4910 during the full Student Teaching semester.